min-nguyen/quant-ana-rs/resources/glossary.md

   - **Options**: Right to buy/sell an asset at a specified price within a timeframe.
   - **Futures**: Obligation to buy/sell an asset at a predetermined date and price.
   - **Swaps**: Exchange of cash flows between two parties (e.g., interest rate swaps).

 ---

-### 4. **Hybrid Securities**
-- Combine characteristics of both equity and debt securities.
-- Key Features:
-  - Offer flexibility in risk and return.
-  - Can be converted or prioritized depending on terms.
-- Examples:
-  - **Convertible Bonds**: Bonds that can be converted into equity shares.
-  - **Preferred Shares**: Hybrid securities offering fixed dividends and seniority over common stock in liquidation.

----